-The Climate Change Authority is proceeding with its statutory review of the Renewable Energy Target (RET), which must be completed by 31 December 2014.
+The Authority released its second review of the Renewable Energy Target on 22 December 2014.